vincentlaucsb/SquatNotes-Extension/README.md

 The SquatNotes Browser Extension is a companion to the [SquatNotes desktop app](https://www.vincela.com/squatnotes/) which allows you to take notes while browsing the web, and then save them when you are ready.

+## Features

+This is intended to work with the SquatNotes desktop app.
+Please [download it](https://www.vincela.com/squatnotes/) if you haven't already.

+This extension allows you to take notes while watching videos on sites such as YouTube and Rumble (more sites to come) and then save them locally.
+You may then use the SquatNotes desktop app to take further notes, or export your notes to HTML or PDF.

 ## Installing

 SquatNotes is compatible with Chrome and Chrome-like browsers (such as Brave or Edge).